- Fee assured

 - Verified this account

-Dr Dickinson specialises in the treatment of lung cancer, soft tissue sarcoma and using stereotactic radiotherapy to treat metastatic cancer.
-He is a key member of the Stereotactic Ablative Radiotherapy team at Leeds Teaching Hospital Trust and is lead clinician for the oligometastatic radiotherapy programme, which focuses upon the treatment of early-stage metastasis.
+Dr Dickinson specialises in the treatment of lung cancer and the use of stereotactic radiotherapy to treat metastatic cancer.
+He is a key member of the Stereotactic Ablative Radiotherapy (SABR) team at Leeds Teaching Hospital Trust and is lead clinician for the oligometastatic radiotherapy programme, which focuses upon the treatment of early-stage metastasis.

 He has an active interest in clinical research and has been the Principal or Co-Investigator for numerous national and international clinical trials investigating the use of new radiotherapy techniques as well as systemic therapy.
-He has recently been appointed to the Trial Management Group for a national study investigating the use of Intensity Modulated Radiotherapy in sarcoma.
+He sits on the Trial Management Group for a national radiotherapy study.
 Dr Dickinson has also published a number of papers on radiotherapy, chemotherapy and basic science

 Areas of interest

-- Level 4 Bexley Wing St. James's University Hospital Beckett Street LEEDS LS9 7TF
+- NOVA Healthcare Level 4 Bexley Wing St James's University Hospital Beckett Street Leeds LS9 7TF

 - 0113 206 7438